As Hippocrates, said: “All disease begins in the gut”

 First things first.

-Discover your body type or dosha first of all, and then learn to eat the foods that pacify it and the lifestyle that serves you.
+Discover your body type or dosha first, and then learn to eat the foods that pacify it and the lifestyle that best serves you.

 Eat foods that go well with your body type